HongfeiUconn/academic-kickstart/content/en/authors/admin/_index.md

 - Visitors
 ---

-Hongfei Li is an assistant professor from the [Department of Decision Sciences and Managerial Economics (DSME)](https://www.bschool.cuhk.edu.hk/departments/decision-sciences-and-managerial-economics/) at the [School of Business](https://www.bschool.cuhk.edu.hk/), [Chinese University of Hong Kong (CUHK)](https://www.cuhk.edu.hk/english/index.html).
+Hongfei Li is an assistant professor from the [Department of Decisions, Operations and Technology (DOT)](https://www.bschool.cuhk.edu.hk/departments/decisions-operations-and-technology/) at the [School of Business](https://www.bschool.cuhk.edu.hk/), [Chinese University of Hong Kong (CUHK)](https://www.cuhk.edu.hk/english/index.html).
 Before joining CUHK, he received his Ph.D. from the [School of Business](https://www.business.uconn.edu/) at the [University of Connecticut](https://uconn.edu/) and his B.S. and M.S. from [Renmin University of China](https://www.ruc.edu.cn/en) in Beijing.

 His current research focuses on three main streams: